mouaddahakram/Patient_Management_Helper/README.md

 # Patient_Management_Helper
-Simple Python Code to get data from a txt file and process it
+Simple Python Code to get data from a .txt file and process it